bandhandut19/bond-e-commerce-store/README.md

 # 1
-Clone this repo in your local system. create a .env file and write there your database URL of mongodb database with username and password correctly.
+Clone this repo in your local system. create a .env file and write there your database URL of mongodb database with username and password correctly and set PORT .

 # 2